-As part of Kriterium, all books will be freely available, digitally through open access; a crucial aspect of future academic publishing.
-Open access research helps ensure better dissemination and serves as a complement to printed books.
-Kriterium enables researchers to live up to the ideal of open access, easily and without any compromise in quality.
-Titles will be collected on the website www.kriterium.se, and in addition they can be accessed through the publisher or the publication series behind the book.
-Authors are encouraged to include their titles in the digital archives of the university library (e.g. DiVA, LUP, GUP).
-All books are published open access via OAPEN (Open Access Publishing in European Networks) and DOAB (Directory of Open Access Books).
+All books reviewed through Kriterium will be freely available in digital form through open access.
+This provides excellent dissemination and retrievability for the research, and serves as a complement to the printed volume.
+The work of Kriterium makes it possible for researchers to easily meet the demand for open access, without compromising quality.
+Published titles are listed via www.kriterium.se and can also be obtained from the publisher or the publication series issuing the book.
+Authors are encouraged to add their titles to the digital archives of the author’s own university library (such as DiVA, LUP, GUP).
+The finished book is published both as a monograph by the publisher, and open access as a PDF or other electronic format as requested, via the kriterium webpage.
+In addition, all books are published open access via OAPEN (Open Access Publishing in European Networks) and DOAB (Directory of Open Access Books), including only peer review studies.
 Kriterium e-books are also made available through JSTOR, a non-profit organization with the task of creating and maintaining a reliable archive of important scientific journals and books and providing access to them.
-The content of JSTOR spans many disciplines, mainly in the humanities and social sciences.
+The JSTOR content spans many disciplines, mainly within humanities and social sciences.
 JSTOR currently contains about 100,000 e-books and collaborates with libraries, publishers and researchers worldwide.